Chiron8/writedoc/README.md

 A simple POSIX compliant package to make it easier and faster to create markdown files.

 > [!NOTE]
-> Installing the package does not currrently work as I'm trying to update the PKGBUILD to pull from GitHub not the AUR for a more unified experience
+> Installing the package using the AUR does not currrently work as I'm trying to update the PKGBUILD to pull from GitHub not the AUR for a more unified experience
 > Stay tuned!

 ## Usage